-WARNING Do not plug a monitor into the joystick port that comes on some models of the PC Compatibility Card, and do not plug a joystick into a monitor port (marked with the icon IOI).
+WARNING Do not plug a monitor into the joystick port marked with the icon ≜ that comes on some models of the PC Compatibility Card, and do not plug a joystick into a monitor port (marked with the icon □I).
 Serious damage can result to your equipment.

-2 Plug the connector on the long end of the loopback cable into your computer's built-in monitor port or video card.
+Plug the connector on the long end of the loopback cable into your computer's built-in monitor port or video card.

-This connector has an Apple (\bigstar) icon on one side and a monitor ($|\Box|$) icon on the other.
+This connector has an Apple (\clubsuit) icon on one side and a monitor $(I \square I)$ icon on the other.